Canada's most expensive megaprojects under construction

 Built as an immersed tube tunnel, the replacement crossing will have three traffic lanes, a dedicated public transit lane in each direction, and a separate path for walking and biking.

-A $4.6 billion contract, which was awarded in October 2019, signalled the launch of the 11.1-mile (18km) Hurontario rapid transit project connecting Mississauga and Brampton.
+A $4.6 billion contract awarded in October 2019 signalled the launch of the 11.1-mile (18km) Hurontario rapid transit project connecting Mississauga and Brampton, now named the Hazel McCallion LRT to honour Mississauga's fifth mayor, who passed away in 2023.

-This covers design, construction, finance, operation and maintenance for 30 years and also includes 19 stops and a maintenance and storage facility for the light rail vehicles.
-A LRT line along Hurontario Street was expected to be completed in the fall of 2024.
+The total bill will cover the cost of design, construction, finance, operation and maintenance for 30 years.
+The transit project will include 19 stops as well as a maintenance and storage facility for the light rail vehicles, with the LRT line along Hurontario Street initially expected to be completed in the fall of 2024.

-Construction started in 2020, but as of autumn 2024, there's no opening date.
-The COVID-19 pandemic introduced delays but is not solely to blame.
-The consortium building the line faces legal disputes with subcontractors and issues with track tolerances.
+Construction started in 2020 but as yet, no opening date has been announced.
+The COVID-19 pandemic caused delays to the project pipeline but is not solely to blame; additional problems have arisen as the consortium building the line faces legal disputes with subcontractors and issues with track tolerances.
 These delays have caught the attention of credit rating agency S&P Global, which has warned the project may not be able to pay its creditors.

 Further down on this list you'll find Toronto’s Eglinton Crosstown LRT line, which is one of Canada’s most expensive infrastructure projects ever.
 Construction on its extension started in 2021 – and the project has proved so expensive we've included it on the list in its own right.